Goals

 Description

-It is part of the ISO 14000 international standard framework (ISO 14000, ISO 14001 and ISO 14004...) which all concern environmental management.
+It is part of the international standards framework or ISO 14000 family (ISO 14000, ISO 14001, and ISO 14004...) which all concern environmental management.
+They are developed by the technical committee ISO/TC 207.

 • Determine its significant environmental impacts